 Following a hearing held in December 2021, on 12 April 2022, Watchstone was informed of the decision of the First Tier Tribunal which found in favour of HMRC and that the Group had not made any supplies of telematics devices or related services in the VAT periods 07/2014 to 07/2018.
 Accordingly, the appeal was dismissed and the Group has provided for the costs incurred by HMRC.
-This represents the entirety of the provisions held by the Group at 31 December 2021 and 31 December 2022.
-The Group has appealed to the Upper Tax Tribunal and a hearing is scheduled for the second half of 2023.
+An appeal with the Upper Tax Tribunal was heard in November 2023.
+In March 2024, Watchstone was informed of the decision of the Upper Tax Tribunal which found in favour of HMRC.
+Accordingly, the appeal was dismissed and the Group has additionally provided for an estimate of the costs incurred by HMRC at the Upper Tax Tribunal.
+The Group has been granted permission to appeal the decision of the UTT to the Court of Appeal.